Public Health Programs Application FAQs

-Currently we have two online programs.
+Currently we have four online programs.

-- The Certificate in Principles of Public Health is 15 credits completed entirely online.
+- Certificate in Principles of Public Health

 It can be confusing: these are two separate campuses with separate programs.
 Please review information on both universities to determine which is the best fit, or if you, in fact, plan to apply to both.

 The University of Maryland School of Public Health is located in College Park, MD.
 More information about the School and our Programs can be found here.